 VRN3 is the downstream target of VRN2.
-After VRN1 represses VRN2 expression (after vernalisation has taken place in the case of winter cereals), decreasing levels of VRN2 allows the expression of the AtFT homolog, VRN3.
-VRN3 then interacts with VRN1, which in addition to a VRN2 repressor is also a promoter of meristem identity and flowering, the cereal can then transition from vegetative growth to a reproductive state.
+Following VRN1 repression of VRN2 expression (that is; after vernalisation of winter cereals), decreased VRN2 allows for the expression of VRN3, the homolog of Arabidopsis FT.
+VRN3 subsequently interacts with VRN1, which in addition to acting as a repressor of VRN2 expression, VRN1 is also a promoter of meristem identity and developmental transition to flowering.
+It is only at this point that the cereal can transition from its state of vegetative development to a state of reproductive growth.

-While there are a number of parallels between vernalisation response in Arabidopsis and cereals, in terms of being epigenetic in nature and some sequence homology, this is where the parallels end.
-While the lack of an FLC equivalent, the dual acting role of VRN1 as both a meristem identity factor that promotes flowering and a represser of VRN2 expression, demonstrates a divergence from the dictots with regard to the genetic response to vernalisation.
+Taken together, the lack of an FLC homolog, in addition to the dual functionality of VRN1, both as a meristem identity factor and as a represser of VRN2 expression, demonstrates a genetic divergence of the cereals from the dictot plants in regards to their response to vernalisation.

 Vernalisation in the Asteraceae